willsofts/emigrate/README.md

 15. Support reconcile file
 - This can import with reconcile file by cross check between data file & reconcile file.
 (reconcile file contain number of total records)

+16. Support file path
+- This can import all files specified by path.

+17. Support external storage
+- This can import file from Azure storage and AWS S3 storage.

 #### Extract Data